 Straw Bale Construction: The Ultra-Ecological House

-Every few years, discussions about using straw as a building material, in bale form, come up again.
-Now, as our environmental challenges mount—from wildfires to hurricanes—straw bales seem to offer an answer to a good many of them.
-As we step into October, and the one-year anniversary of Northern California’s first wave of historic fires, it’s time to ask: Has the straw bale’s time finally come?
+Every few years, discussions about using straw bales as a building material come up again.
+As our environmental challenges mount—from wildfires to hurricanes—straw bales seem to offer a sustainable answer.
+And as we in the American West seem to find ourselves in “fire season” earlier with each passing year, it’s time to ask: Has the humble straw bale’s moment finally come?

 By MEA MCNEIL